Aberto de São Paulo

-The Aberto de São Paulo is a defunct tennis tournament played on outdoor hard courts.
+The Aberto de São Paulo was a tennis tournament played on outdoor hardcourts.
 It was part of the ATP Challenger Tour.
-It was held annually at the Parque Villa Lobos in São Paulo, Brazil, since 2001.
+It was held annually at the Parque Villa Lobos in São Paulo, Brazil, from 2001 until 2014.

 All the Brazilian single title winning players have multiple victories, with the exception of João Souza who won the last edition.

-The record is detained in the single discipline by Ricardo Mello, and by André Sá in the double, both with four wins.
+The record is detained in the single discipline by Ricardo Mello, and by André Sá in doubles, both with four wins.

 In 2006 Brazilian player Flávio Saretta won both singles and doubles titles.